kxgolder/Shazamboni/README_SOFTWARE.md

 *Figure 2.
 Ditto, with a focus on the software components overall.*

+*Figure 3.
+Ditto, with the specific code and function for each software module.*

 ## Dev and Build Tool Information

 ## Installation from Scratch